ampproject/amp.dev/content/docs/tutorials/converting/building-page.md

 Our AMP version of the article is just a copy of the original article right now.
 Let's convert it to an AMP.

-To begin, we will add the AMP JavaScript library file.
-This alone won't make your new file a valid AMP page, but we'll see below how the AMP JavaScript can help us figure out what we need to do to fix that.
+To begin, we will add the AMP library file.
+This alone won't make your new file a valid AMP page, but we'll see below how the AMP library can help us figure out what we need to do to fix that.

 To include the AMP library, **add** this line to the bottom of the `<head>` tag: